-This course reinforces concepts introduced in Drawing I and introduces tone as a tool to create light and shadow in a variety of drawing languages.
-Building on skills introduced in Drawing I, line, shape, proportion, and composition are used to build visual structures, leading to the organization of the entire drawing surface as a spatial metaphor.
-Emphasis is placed on the analogous relationship between the perception of nature and the drawing process.
-Inventive and analytical aspects of drawing are developed through an expanded variety of media and motifs, and further emphasis will be placed on investigating the human figure as subject for observation and invention.
-Prerequisite: Drawing I
+This course reinforces concepts from Drawing I and introduces tone as a tool to create light and shadow in a variety of drawing languages.
+Students continue to explore the analogous relationship between the perception of nature and the drawing process and the inventive and analytical aspects of drawing through a variety of media and motifs.
+A more in-depth emphasis is placed on the human figure as a subject for observation and invention.
+Prerequisite: Drawing I will focus on creative problem solving and professional studio techniques.

-Printmaking I FA223 An emphasis on process will be used to explore a variety of strategies to build form and convey meaning.
-This course will focus on creative problem solving and professional studio techniques.
 Technical expertise appropriate to a second-year student will be developed, as will the understanding of the relationship between form and content.
-Prerequisites: Drawing II and Two-Dimensional Design II
+Prerequisites: Drawing II and Two-Dimensional Design II: Color